July 16, 2012, Letter

 - To avoid financial cost to parents who otherwise would consent to use public or private insurance, if the parents incur a cost, the LEA may pay the cost that the parent would otherwise have to pay to use their benefits or insurance (e.g., deductible or co-pay amounts [34 CFR 300.154[f]).

 These findings suggest that there may have been compliance issues with the provision of related services and use of private insurance to cover the cost of related services.
 The CDE will utilize its complaint system and ongoing compliance monitoring process, including the newly revamped educational benefit process, to ensure that LEAs are complying with special education requirements, including the areas touched on by the survey conducted by NAMI, DREDF, Family SOUP, and TASK.

-If you have any general questions regarding this subject, please contact the Policy and Program Services unit of the Special Education Division by phone at 916-323-2409.
+If you have any general questions regarding this subject, please contact the Statewide Policy and Implementation Unit of the Special Education Division by email at SPI@cde.ca.gov.

 Original signed by Fred Balcom.
 Hard copy of the signed document is available by contacting the Special Education Division's Director's Office at 916-445-4602.